Tomoe and Cross

 Both Buddhists and Christians recognise the importance of respect for another's tradition, and for an adherent of one religion to speak meaningfully to an adherent of another, it is necessary to first have clarity and a depth of understanding of one's own tradition.

-Since this appears in contemporary jewelry, especially with surfers, it is often considered a relatively modern design.
-Yet the symobol and its variants pre-date the Christian cross by at least 1,000 years.
+Since this appears in contemporary jewellery, especially with surfers, it is often considered a relatively modern design.
+Yet the symbol and its variants pre-date the Christian cross by at least 1,000 years.

+The tomoe, however, is seldom a full circle.
 Japanese magatamas, for example, have been found in Jomon-era burial chambers in Tohoku.
-The example on the right was shown to us by an expert in ancient Far Eastern artefacts.
+The one on the right was shown to us by an expert in ancient Far Eastern artefacts.
 It is jade, from a site in Korea, dates from c.350 A.D., and carried in the pocket of this gentleman at all times as a lucky charm.

 One common understanding of the Tomoe is the representation of rotation of life, rebirth and continuity.